ropensci/tsbox/README.md

 x.tbl <- as_tbl(x.dt)
 ```

-### Use same generic functions for ts, xts, data.frame or data.table
+### Use same functions for ts, xts, data.frame, data.table or tibble

 All functions start with `ts`, so you use them with auto complete (press Tab).